 Thus, all atopic disorders are considered allergic, but many allergic disorders (eg, hypersensitivity pneumonitis) are not atopic.
 Allergic disorders are the most common disorders among people.

 Atopic disorders most commonly affect the nose, eyes, skin, and lungs.
-These disorders include extrinsic atopic dermatitis, immune-mediated urticaria (see Urticaria), immune-mediated angioedema, acute latex allergy (see Latex Sensitivity), some allergic lung disorders (eg, some cases of asthma, IgE-mediated components of allergic bronchopulmonary aspergillosis), allergic rhinitis, and allergic reactions to venomous stings.
+These disorders include extrinsic atopic dermatitis, immune-mediated urticaria (see Urticaria), immune-mediated angioedema, acute latex allergy (see Sidebar 1: Latex Sensitivity), some allergic lung disorders (eg, some cases of asthma, IgE-mediated components of allergic bronchopulmonary aspergillosis), allergic rhinitis, and allergic reactions to venomous stings.

 Complex genetic, environmental, and site-specific factors contribute to development of allergies.